Middle Tennessee Blue Raiders: Football

+Middle Tennessee has had 15 head coaches including Johnny "Red" Floyd, the man who the football stadium is named after.
 The football team has won 12 conference titles, the most recent being in 2006.
 That year, the Blue Raiders won their second Sun Belt Conference championship and received a bid to play in the Motor City Bowl in Detroit, Mich., the program's first major FBS (Formerly Division I-A) bowl game.
 In 2009 the team became the first Sun Belt Conference team to reach 10 wins in a single season.
 The Raiders finished the season 10–3 with their first bowl win over Southern Mississippi in the New Orleans Bowl.
-Middle Tennessee has had 15 head coaches including Johnny "Red" Floyd, the man who the football stadium is named after.
-The Blue Raiders are currently led by Rick Stockstill.
+In recent years, Rick Stockstill served as the head coach for MTSU football from 2006 to 2023, compiling a record of 113-111.
+During his tenure, he led the Blue Raiders to 10 bowl games, with a 4-6 record in those appearances.
+In addition to the New Orleans Bowl (2009), he won the Camellia Bowl (2017), and Bahamas Bowl (2021) and Hawaii Bowl (2022).
+His leadership brought consistency to MTSU, with eight seasons finishing in the top two of their conference standings.
+Stockstill was fired in 2023 after a 4-8 season.
+The Blue Raiders are currently led by Derek Mason.